ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 -   UrlAttribute
 -   StringLengthAttribute (see [StringLengthLocalizationValidationAttributeAdapter.cs](https://github.com/ForEvolve/ForEvolve.AspNetCore.Localization/blob/master/src/ForEvolve.AspNetCore.Localization/Adapters/StringLengthLocalizationValidationAttributeAdapter.cs))

-See [ForEvolveMvcDefaultLocalizationAdapterOptions.cs](https://github.com/ForEvolve/ForEvolve.AspNetCore.Localization/blob/master/src/ForEvolve.AspNetCore.Localization/ForEvolveMvcDefaultLocalizationAdapterOptions.cs) for the list of supported attributes used by the `DefaultLocalizationValidationAttributeAdapter`.

-You can also create and register your own adapters and attributes.
+You can also create and register your own adapters and attributes like normal.

 ## How to use